enabledhq/enabledhq.github.io/_posts/2016-07-05-platform-business-model.md

   factors.
 hero-banner: /images/Blog_Header_platform.png
 thumbnail-image: /images/img_platform_thumb.jpg
+description: >-
+  The success of platforms such as Airbnb & Uber has sparked a new business model boom.
+Let’s discuss different platform flavours and other crucial factors.
 ---
 The success of platforms such as Airbnb and Uber has sparked a platform boom.
 Suddenly, start-ups as well as established players want a piece of this lucrative pie.
 But it’s not just a matter of following recipes accurately.
 To succeed, businesses need to understand the different flavours and ways to combine them, so that the “pie” will satisfy an appetite.